Sam Parkin: Chelsea

 Parkin started his career at Chelsea as a trainee.
 For first team experience he was loaned out.

 Loan spells

 Parkin joined Millwall on loan during the 2000–01 season.
 He scored four goals in seven appearances for the Lions.
 He then joined Wycombe Wanderers on loan later in the 2000–01 season.
-At Wycombe, Parkin scored a headed winner against Wolverhampton Wanderers during their run to the semi finals of the FA Cup.
-However his loan had finished and he returned to Chelsea denying him a chance to play in the quarter finals versus Leicester City or semi final v Liverpool.
-He scored two other goals for Wycombe, including one in the Football League Trophy against Leyton Orient.
+At Wycombe, Parkin scored a headed winner against Wolverhampton Wanderers during their run to the semi-finals of the FA Cup.
+However his loan had finished and he returned to Chelsea denying him a chance to play in the quarter-finals versus Leicester City or semi final v Liverpool.
+He scored one other goal for Wycombe in the Football League Trophy against Leyton Orient.
 Parkin also played on loan for Oldham Athletic during the 2000–01 season.
 He scored three goals in seven appearances for the Latics.

 Parkin joined Northampton Town on loan during the 2001–02 season.
 He scored five goals in 46 appearances for the Cobblers.